apicco/myscitech.blog/_posts/2023-01-03-howto-github-pages.markdown

 If you want to modify the layout of a page, create a `_layouts` folder in your repository, copy the layout file that you wish to change into this folder, and edit it.
 Layouts in the `_layouts` folder overwrite the default layouts.

 Finally, you can edit your first post by creating a .markdown file in `_posts`.
 The file must be named with a date and a title (YYYY-MM-DD-my-title.markdown) and contains a header initiated and terminated by the `---`, which specifies a few properties such as title and layout.
+This hearder is a [YAML front matter][yaml-front-matter].
 ```
 ---
 layout: post